ZopaPublic/react-components/src/components/organisms/Navbar/Navbar/Navbar.md

 ### Summary

-Navbar will render an array of links provided using a dropdown which works on click and a link which is a wrap around our [`<Link />`](/#/Components/Atoms/Link) atom, decorated with tow extra props: `active` and `withChevron`.
+Navbar will render an array of links provided using a dropdown which works on click and a link which is a wrap around our [`<Link />`](/#/Components/Atoms/Link) atom, decorated with two extra props: `active` and `withChevron`.
 You can opt out displaying the CTA using `withCTA` prop.

 ⚠️ The menu animates when scrolling.
 For a better preview view [Default example](#/Components/Organisms/Navbar/Navbar/1)